-Coraline by Neil Gaiman is a children’s magical book.
+A children’s magical book, Coraline by Neil Gaiman, takes you into a rich and imaginative world where the ordinary meets the extraordinary.
 It’s about a little girl named Coraline who finds another world the same way Dorothy finds Oz or Alice finds Wonderland.
-The difference between the world that Coraline lives in and in the world that she discovers perfect for her.
+The difference between Coraline’s world and the world she discovers is perfect for her.

 At first, she gets to eat whatever she wants to eat.
 She gets to play with fun toys, and she gets to do whatever she wants to do.
 She has people around her who love her, appreciate her, and don’t get her name wrong.
 In the other world, in particular, her parents are perfectly willing to spend time with her anytime she wants them to spend time with her.

-But it becomes clear throughout the novel that all of this world is strictly from the imagination of one particular being who wants to keep Coraline for herself.
-She has to fight her way out of the paper world, and the way she goes about this reads a lot like a video game.
-If you want to read like Coraline, keep scrolling.
+But it becomes clear throughout the novel that this world is strictly from the imagination of one particular being who wants to keep Coraline for herself.
+She has to fight her way out of the paper world, and how she goes about this reads a lot like a video game.

 In the book, Coraline does everything that she needs to do.
 She fights her way out of the paper world.
 She allegedly accomplishes her task, but the story is not done yet, and she even says at one point.

 The message of this story is ultimately to tell us that the perfect paper world that children imagine for themselves is a lie.
 It doesn’t exist, but there is plenty of good to be had in an imperfect world, and kids don’t want a perfect world.
-I will review 5 books similar to Coraline.
+I will talk about ten books similar to Coraline.
+They offer a unique mix of fantasy, horror, and coming-of-age elements, making them valuable to a diverse reading list.
 Let’s go!

 1. Flunked (Fairy Tale Reform School)

 This is the first one in a series, and it is called the Fairy Tale Reform School.
-It is set in an enchanted world where fairy tales’ villains and characters are not necessarily evil.
+It is set in an enchanted world where fairy tale villains and characters are not necessarily evil.
 But they’re not necessarily good, either.
-They are sent to this school to be reformed, and Flora, the stepmother from Cinderella, runs the school.
+They are sent to this school to be reformed, and Flora, the stepmother of Cinderella, runs the school.

 She admits to only stealing from the royals because they can afford to lose things, which is slightly a moral high ground.
 But as he’s caught and she’s sent to the school.
 She’s more concerned about getting out as quickly as possible to get back to her family to ensure they are being fed.
 That’s her main priority in life, making her quite a likable character.

 This is a very entertaining children’s story, set in a school, in a fairy tale world, and all your classic princesses are there.
-There is Cinderella, Snow White, Rapunzel, and they’re all there.
+There is Cinderella, Snow White, and Rapunzel, and they’re all there.
 Then there are the more obscure fairy tale characters like the big bad wolf from Red Riding Hood.
-But they also have the Pegasus stables outside, and you can go flying on Pegasus.
-So I would highly recommend Flunked after Coraline, particularly for younger readers.
+But they also have the Pegasus stables outside; you can fly on them.
+So, I recommend Flunked after Coraline, particularly for younger readers.

 Author: Jen Calonita